datacarpentry/astronomy-python/episodes/03-transform.md

 column names, row labels, and data types (like FITS).

-Finally, HDF5 is a cross-language standard, so if you write an HDF5 file with Pandas, you can read it back with many other software tools (more than FITS).
+Finally, HDF5 is a cross-language standard, so if you write an HDF5 file with pandas, you can read it back with many other software tools (more than FITS).

-We can write a Pandas `DataFrame` to an HDF5 file like this:
+We can write a pandas `DataFrame` to an HDF5 file like this:

 ```python
 filename = 'gd1_data.hdf'